gerhynes/node-notes/node-express-mongodb.md

 ### CRUD Operations

+#### Inserting with Mongo

 To insert documents into MongoDB, you insert them into a collection.
 If you insert into a collection that doesn't exist, it will be created.

 Using `db.collection.insert()` you can pass in a single document (a JavaScript object) or an array of documents.
 You can also use `db.collection.insertOne()` or `db.collection.insertMany()`.

 A unique primary key `_id` is added to every item in a collection.
 You can also specify an `_id`.

+#### Finding with Mongo

+To find documents in MongoDb, use `db.collection.find()`.
+If you pass in no arguments, it will return every document in the collection.

+You can pass in an object, the query, and find all documents that exactly match the value(s) passed, for example `db.dogs.find({ breed:"corgi" })`.
+This is case sensitive.

+If you only want one record, you can use `db.collection.findOne()`.

+Technically, `find` returns a cursor (a reference to the results) while `findOne` returns the document.

 ### Mongoose